Xavier Bertoncello

-Xavier Bertoncello (born 8th October 2005) is an Australian professional soccer player who plays as a Winger (association football) for Newcastle Jets.
+Xavier Bertoncello (born 8 October 2005) is an Australian professional soccer player who plays as a winger for Newcastle Jets.

 Youth Career

 Newcastle Jets FC

 Xavier first joined the Newcastle Jets Academy at the age of nine, progressing through the ranks before cracking into the Youth Team in 2022, aged 16.
 After initially playing as a Left back and left winger, he eventually began playing as a Striker.

 In 2022, Xavier helped the Jets Youth to promotion from the FNSW League Three competition, as they won their Grand Final.

 In 2024, Xavier lead the Youth Team in scoring as they went undefeated throughout the entire 2024 FNSW League Two season, getting promoted into FNSW League One.
 He also won the Newcastle Jets 23/24 Emerging Jet Award, which is given to the best prospect from the club's academy for that year.